ANIM 103, 3D Art I, 3 Units

 CINE 451, World Cinema, 3 Units

 In our world of new media, multiple technological content exhibition platforms, and the global village, the place of cinema has never been more varied and exciting.
 The World Cinema course will explore the history, aesthetics, and business of motion pictures outside of the Hollywood and British hegemony.
 National cinemas to be considered include those of Mexico, India, Russia, China, Latin America, Asia, Africa, and non-English-speaking Europe.
 Through film screenings, readings, lectures, and engaged discussion, students will gain a diverse, intercultural perspective, enriching their own appreciation of the world of cinema, and broadening their personal perspectives beyond that of the United States.
-Meets the General Education Requirement: Intercultural Competence.
+Meets the APU Core: Intercultural Competence general education requirement.

 Prerequisite: WRIT 110